- Search The Registry

 Peck refused to move back East or north to work with Isaac McCoy among Native Americans.
 Instead, he independently continued his itinerant ministry and church-planting efforts around St. Louis.
 Peck became active in establishing Bible societies and Sunday School associations.
 Distributing Bibles "silently undermine[d] the opposition to missions" of geographically stable preachers such as Daniel Parker, as well as spread literacy and Christian principles (including temperance and opposition to slavery) among the dispersed rural population.
 Peck moved to Rock Springs, Illinois, in 1822 to farm and arranged a circuit to visit the various societies he continued to establish and isolated farms.
 Peck visited Daniel Boone, then nearly 80, and later wrote a book about the frontiersman's life on one trip.

 Undeterred, Peck moved his new school to Upper Alton, Illinois.
 In 1836, after a significant contribution from Benjamin Shurtleff, M.D. of Boston, it became Shurtleff College, part of the Southern Illinois University system in 1957.
-Peck then established the Illinois Baptist Education Society, serving as its first secretary.
-The American Baptist Home Mission Society was organized in 1832, under Peck's influence, with Jonathan Going (sent from Massachusetts at his request the previous year) as the first secretary.
+Peck then established the Illinois Baptist Education Society as its first secretary.
+Under Peck's influence, the American Baptist Home Mission Society was organized in 1832, with Jonathan Going (sent from Massachusetts at his request the previous year) as the first secretary.
 This society, like Peck, directed its efforts toward the people of the frontier: Settlers, Native Americans, and later former slaves.
 Peck also helped establish the Illinois State Baptist Convention in 1834 and became its first president.

 He wrote prolifically on agriculture, frontier history, and Native American matters.
 In 1843 he founded the American Baptist Publication Society.
 Peck also established a weekly religious journal, the Western Pioneer.
 Harvard University awarded Peck an honorary degree in 1852.
 Two years later, Illinois' legislature commissioned him to write the first history of the state.
 Peck also founded the Western Baptist Historical Society and briefly served in Covington, Kentucky.
 During his 40-year ministry, Peck contributed to establishing 900 Baptist churches, saw 600 pastors ordained, and 32,000 were added to the Baptist faith.